Page 1 of 2

 * Message noise (notification sound when you get a msg) is the same as Pidgin and no way to configure this except to turn it off.

 * Facebook chat didn't work tho this is an issue with Facebook's notion of a unique username.
-Someone in the IRC channel pointed me to
+Someone in the IRC channel pointed me to the answer on the site FAQ.

 * They haven't integrated the add-ons site into the program the way Mozilla has.
 It still redirects to a website.
 Its not a big deal for most people on these forums, but as this seems to aim for simplicity, that would be a good addition.